Canadian Personal Finance Blog

-Stats Canada posted some data that confirmed my guess that Canadians are generous when they donate to charities (one of the reasons I love living in this country).
+Stats Canada posted some data in 2009 that confirmed my guess that Canadians are charitable when they donate to charities (one of the reasons I love living in this country).

 Canadians donated a total of $10.0 billion in 2007, up from $8.9 billion in 2004.
 In 2007, the average donation was $437, compared with $400 in 2004.
 These increases were not adjusted for inflation.

-The total amount of time volunteered through groups and organizations amounted to about 2.1 billion hours, which was equivalent to almost 1.1 million full-time jobs.
+The total amount of time volunteered through groups and organizations amounted to about 2.1 billion hours, which was equal to almost 1.1 million full-time jobs.
 On average, volunteers contributed 166 hours each.

-That’s an important factor for folks to remember as well, that volunteering your time can be just as valuable to any organization.
-I give money to some charities and I give my time to organizations that want my help (and talents) as best I can (most of the time I have so much fun, I think I am the one getting the most out of the time).
+Volunteering your time can be just as valuable to any organization.
+I give money to some charities and I give my time to organizations that want my help (and talents) as best I can.
+Most of the time I have so much fun, I think I am the one getting the most out of the time.

 Where does our time and money go?

-This graph lines up pretty much how I give, where my monetary givings are mostly to my Church whereas my time is given to Recreation activities.
+This graph lines up pretty much how I give.
+Most of my monetary donations are to my Church because my time is given to Recreation activities.

 More Interesting: Start Young